scheidelg/deskbackup/pages/challenges_and_exercises.md

 This is a reference list of challenges and exercises relating to information technology and information security, intended to test and hone the reader's skills.
 Generally a scenario is presented along with one or more questions or objectives, perhaps along with some hints or information about resources.
 A solution is then provided, perhaps with a discussion or walk-through.

 There's a fine line between an 'exercise' and a 'challenge'.
 I tend to use 'exercise' (or sometimes 'lab') to refer to a well-defined scenario with a specific set of objectives that should be met to practice or illustrate a specific tool or technology.
-An exercise will generally be more guided and built around specific steps that can be taken to meet the objectives - but hopefully allowing for a bit of freedom for creativity and alternate approaches (after all, [TMTOWTDI](https://en.wikipedia.org/wiki/There's_more_than_one_way_to_do_it) <sup>[&#91;1&#93;](https://en.wikipedia.org/wiki/There's_more_than_one_way_to_do_it)</sup>).
+An exercise will generally be strongly guided and built around specific steps that can be taken to meet the objectives - but hopefully allowing for a bit of freedom for creativity and alternate approaches (after all, [TMTOWTDI](https://en.wikipedia.org/wiki/There's_more_than_one_way_to_do_it) <sup>[&#91;1&#93;](https://en.wikipedia.org/wiki/There's_more_than_one_way_to_do_it)</sup>).

 I tend to use 'challenge', on the other hand, to refer to questions or puzzles that are more free-form in how they can be answered or solved; are intended to challenge the reader's technical or critical thinking skills; and are often intended to hone the reader's ability to use specific techniques, tools, or commands.